-This is the period of accelerated learning of coordination and fine motor control and is the critical stage for the acquisition of
+This is the period of accelerated learning of coordination and fin motor control and is the critical

 Prior to the beginning of the growth spurt, players have the best opportunity to learn and begin to master fine motor skills that can be used in combination with other skills.
 In most cases what is learned or not learned in this stage will have a very significant effect on the level of play that is achieved later on.